memgraph/documentation/pages/querying/performance-optimization.md

 ```

-During parsing of a Cypher query, some clauses will cause the splitting of your query into multiple logical query parts, which means that multiple `MATCH`
-statements are considered independent, and there is no uniqueness filter applied there since they are logically separated query parts.
+During parsing of a Cypher query, some clauses, such as multiple `MATCH` statements, split the query into multiple logical query parts.
+They are considered independent, so no uniqueness filter is applied.

 Here is the visualization of the process:
 ```